 - Family Law is a complex area of law with changes occurring frequently.

-- Whether you are contemplating formalising a relationship or are going through a separation or divorce, we can assist with providing comprehensive legal advice and representation.
+- Whether you are contemplating formalising a relationship or are going through a separation or divorce, I can assist with providing comprehensive legal advice and representation.

-Update - Family Violence Act
+Family Violence Act

-The amendments broaden what is classified as family violence and abuse and give greater weight to the protection from harm when determining what is in the child’s best interests.
-Therefore it is important for all family members to be aware of what constitutes family violence and abuse.
+- The amendments broaden what is classified as family violence and abuse and give greater weight to the protection from harm when determining what is in the child’s best interests.
+Therefore, it is important for all family members to be aware of what constitutes family violence and abuse.

-Family violence now includes behaviour such as stalking, repeated derogatory taunts, damaging or destroying property or causing death or injury to animals.
+- Family violence now includes behaviour such as stalking, repeated derogatory taunts, damaging or destroying property or causing death or injury to animals.
 It also includes denying family members financial independence and support, preventing family members from interacting with their family and depriving a family member of their liberty.
 The list is not exhaustive and generally includes any “violent, threatening or other behaviour” that controls another family member or causes them to be fearful.

-Additionally, a child is considered to be exposed to family violence if they see or hear acts of family violence or otherwise experience family violence, such as by overhearing threats of injury to another family member.
-The amendments also improve the reporting requirements for family violence and abuse.
-The changes seek to ensure the safety and wellbeing of children, and the best interests of the child continue to take priority.
+- Additionally, a child is considered to be exposed to family violence if they see or hear acts of family violence or otherwise experience family violence, such as by overhearing threats of injury to another family member.
+The changes also seek to ensure the safety and wellbeing of children as the best interests of the child continue to take priority.

+- The amendments also improve the reporting requirements for family violence and abuse.